lambdaisland/funnel-client/README.md

 If using an atom as a `:whoami` then changing the contents of the atom will automatically re-announce the identifying information to Funnel.

+### Exclusions

+If you only use one of the two clients, you may want to exclude the dependencies needed for the other client.

+For ClojureScript we pull in

+- `com.cognitect/transit-cljs`
+- `lambdaisland/glogi`

+On Clojure we make use of

+- `io.pedestal/pedestal.log`
+- `org.java-websocket/Java-WebSocket`
+- `com.cognitect/transit-clj`

 <!-- contributing -->
 ## Contributing